marcopennekamp/lore/specification/expressions.md

 ##### Equality and Order

 Two tuples are equal if they have the same size and their elements are equal under `lore.core.equal?`.
-Tuples are unordered by default.
+A tuple is less than another tuple if they have the same size and their elements follow lexicographic ordering under `lore.core.less_than?`.